bwdmonkey/writings/books.md

 - [ ] Zero to One: Notes on Startups, or How to Build the Future (Thiel, Peter & Masters, Blake)
 - [ ] Clean Code: A Handbook of Agile Software Craftsmanship (Martin, Robert)

-### A list of books or audiobooks that I dropped off in the middle.
+### A list of books or audiobooks that I dropped off in the middle

 - [ ] The 10 Pillars of Wealth (Becker, Alex)
 - [ ] Affluenza (de Graaf, John)